-1. Collect items of work
+1. Collect all related work items.

 Identify all the work items that are part of your project.
 This includes emails, open tasks in your project management tool, scribbled notes, you name it.
 Next, organize all these pieces and prioritize them as tasks that are part of your project.
 If you’re stuck on the prioritizing part, ask yourself the following questions: